sandstreamdev/std/README.md

 ##### Questions

 - How to compute a cross product of two vectors?
-- How to check on which side of a line point is?
+- How to check on which side of a line a point is?

 #### dot